-A nationwide leader in working with rural and Native communities and around the U.S, MHP’s proven track record of financial and technical expertise provides organizations the ability to build and preserve housing and community assets.
+A nationwide leader in working with rural and Native communities around the U.S., MHP’s proven track record of financial and technical expertise provides organizations the ability to build and preserve housing and community assets.
 Since 2010, MHP has received HUD and USDA grants to provide targeted technical assistance.
 From innovative planning practices to knowledge of complex federal housing programs, our experienced team helps organizations build capacity and overcome impediments to successfully planning and implementing community development projects.

 Eligible Projects and Activities

 The Strengthening Rural Communities Program provides assistance for rural communities in:

 - Increasing the capacity for affordable housing development (particularly multi-family) and rehab to address housing needs of the lowest income residents